star-whale/starwhale/example/image-segmentation/README.md

 - build Starwhale Dataset by `swcli dataset build -hf` command, no code, only one command.
 - use Starwhale Evaluation Summary Page to compare the algorithm quality of the different models.
 - build an unified Starwhale Runtime to run all models.
+- use Starwhale `replicas` feature to speedup model evaluation.
+- use `Starwhale.Image` and `Starwhale.COCOObjectAnnotation` to represent Dataset type.

 Models
 ------